 - All the bathrooms have hot and cold showers and flush toilets.

 Health & safety

-Medical care: Cormoran Lodge has a first-aid kit, and one member of staff is first aid trained.
+- The lodge has a first-aid kit and one member of staff is trained in first aid.

-Fire safety: There are fire extinguishers in every room and the staff are trained in their use.
+- There are fire extinguishers in every cabin and the staff are trained in their use.

-Money: There are safes in each of the rooms.
-Guests can exchange small amounts of US dollars, British pounds, Euros and Rwandan francs here.
+- There is a safe in each of the cabins.
+Guests may exchange small amounts of US dollars, British pounds, euros and Rwandan francs here.